Up just before sunrise we crossed back over the fence and started a peaceful morning in Arches.

 Some tamarisk thrashing and willow weaving ensued.
 Not hideous, but definitely not smooth sailing.
 The tamarisk had its way with my favorite hiking shirt.
 Sure it had done about 3,000 miles of trips, days of brushy field work in the woods, and had a few holes (patched up mind you), but I had hopes for it to get one last grand adventure.
 The tamarisk ripped my right sleeve to shreds in about three miles.
 So it goes.

 Aside from the brush damaging my shirt, we were liking Courthouse Wash.
-Lots of bird song, young Fremont cotton leaves a vibrant green fluttering in a breeze, and beautiful sandstone.
+Lots of bird song, young Fremont cotton leaves a vibrant green fluttering in the breeze, and beautiful sandstone.
 Mostly we admired the rising cliffs and formations of the canyon.
 Gabriel especially enjoyed fine tuning his ability to read map topography and interpret the landscape.
-We noted every prow, buttress, bend, and ampitheatre.
+We noted every prow, buttress, bend, and amphitheater.
 Different than reading the topography of the Cascades.
 We are practicing now for when the skills will be especially needed later on in the trip.

 After some slow going in Upper Courthouse, we crossed under the bridge and found the trail down Lower Courthouse Wash.
 A clear trail and a stream flowing the entire way, but always the path took us to a spot for a dry crossing.
 We rambled under alcoves, lounged by a series of little waterfalls, and admired the rock.
 There is going to be a lot of rock admiring for the next 800-some miles.

 Soon enough, we could hear the roar of cars on US 191 and one canyon bend later we were out of the park.
 Such transition!

 At different points in a trip the sounds of cars on a road have different meanings.
 On a night hike along I-90 or trip in the Columbia River Gorge (& I-84), I’m trying to escape the sound of the interstate and reach the edge of wilderness for a brief reprieve from the hustle bustle world.
-Coming back from 5-6 days in the mountains, the sound of cars on Hwy 2 is a promise of chips, bubble water (Le Croix pampelmuse!), and sandals for boot weary feet.
+Coming back from 5-6 days in the mountains, the sound of cars on Hwy 2 are a promise of chips, bubble water (Le Croix pampelmuse!), and sandals for boot weary feet.
 This time, hearing road sounds felt a little too soon into the journey.

 We crossed the Colorado River for the first time via a lovely bike and pedestrian bridge.
 Then followed a path the last two miles into town.

 Day 2: 17.1 miles; 31.1 miles total.
-A mile north of Willow Spring to Bowen Motel in Moab.
+A mile north of Willow Spring to the Bowen Motel in Moab.